Hydraulics & The Power Of Pressurised Fluids

 Armstrong built an industrial power house with his innovations of applying Pascal’s Law on fluid dynamics, or forces exerted on fluids.

 Today hydraulics are in use all around us.
 In our motor cars and aeroplanes, but probably most noticeable in agricultural and construction site machinery.
-Some of the most efficient and powerful of these are available from Hanlon Case, suppliers and maintainers of heavy plant and construction machinery.
+Some of the most efficient and powerful of these are available from, suppliers and maintainers of heavy plant and construction machinery.

 These everyday machines, tractors, diggers, lifters, are all capable of producing phenomenal power ratios through power hoses and pistons, but all behaving as Pascal said they could.